5 min read

 Why not ISFJ?

-The ISFJ serves loyally and well within existing structures — Si dominant means they preserve and refine what has been established rather than envisioning what could replace it.
-An ISFJ in Zavadovsky's position would have maintained the educational system Betskoy had built with careful stewardship.
-But Zavadovsky was not maintaining a system — he was building one that had not previously existed, animated by a vision of what Russian intellectual life could become rather than fidelity to what it already was.
-The ministerial work was Ni-driven: it began with a picture of the future and worked backward to create the institutions that future required.
+The ISFJ preserves and refines what has been established rather than envisioning what could replace it.
+An ISFJ in Zavadovsky's position would have maintained Betskoy's system with careful stewardship.
+But Zavadovsky was building a system that had not previously existed, animated by a vision of what Russian intellectual life could become.
+The ministerial work was Ni-driven: it began with a picture of the future and worked backward.

 Why not INFP?

-The INFP's dominant Fi means their depth is primarily internal — a private world of values, feeling, and authentic self-expression.
-Zavadovsky's depth was relational: he was affected by Catherine because he was genuinely present in the relationship with her; he built educational institutions because he genuinely cared about the people those institutions would serve.
-Fi depth turns inward; Fe depth turns outward toward the social world and the people in it.
-Zavadovsky spent his life in the outward-turning mode — in court, in administration, in sustained relationship with the empire he was trying to improve.
-His melancholy was not the INFP's private wound; it was the INFJ's grief at the gap between what the world is and what the vision requires.
+The INFP's depth is primarily internal — a private world of values and authentic self-expression.
+Zavadovsky's depth was relational: he was affected by Catherine because he was genuinely present with her; he built schools because he genuinely cared about the people they would serve.
+Fi depth turns inward; Fe depth turns outward.
+His melancholy was not the INFP's private wound — it was the INFJ's grief at the gap between what the world is and what the vision requires.

-Zavadovsky's INFJ character is legible in the specific shape of his life: the sensitivity that was recognized as intelligence by the one person who mattered most to him, the educational vision that organized his practical work across decades, and the melancholy that was not self-pity but a genuine emotional response to the difficulty of caring about things in a world that often does not.
+Zavadovsky's INFJ character is legible in the specific shape of his life: the sensitivity recognized as intelligence by the one person who mattered most to him, the educational vision that organized his work across decades, and a melancholy that was not self-pity but genuine grief at the difficulty of caring about things in a world that often does not.
 He was, as Catherine said, the most sensitive.
 He was also, in the fullness of his life, among the most effective.

 Historical Figure MBTI